-- The Management Committee is elected by the General Assembly by secret ballot.
+- The SILC's Management Committee is composed of a Chairperson, Secretary, Treasurer, Money Counter, and Key Holders. - The Management Committee is elected by the General Assembly by secret ballot.
 The Management Committee will be newly elected at the beginning of each cycle, but can be changed before then. - The Management Committee is accountable to the General Assembly.
 The General Assembly is responsible for setting the rules and regulations of the SILC in a written Constitution.
 The Management Committee is empowered by the General Assembly to enforce these rules.